ReceiptToSheet

 2026-04-16 The Capital Grille $124.00 Meals Client lunch

 From here you can add formulas to sum by category, filter by month, or build a pivot table by quarter — all the standard Sheets functionality.
-Because the data is in your spreadsheet, there's no export step when you want to analyze it.
-Just open your Sheet.
+Because the data lives in your spreadsheet, there's no export step when you want to analyze it.
+Open your Sheet.

 Frequently Asked Questions